 Both of these counter-currents are in distortion; each attempts to eliminate the other but fails to look in the mirror.
 This can happen on just about any subject, as long as we remain trapped in the illusion of duality.
 Over decades and centuries, the pendulum swings from one side to the other, hoping to one day find the middle where a unified and self-actualized person inevitably expresses themselves in keeping with their inner content.

 When all is said and done, true inner growth must show up in our world.
 But it may take time to arrive; if we expect instant change, our judgment about how things work needs calibrating.

 Of course, it is always possible to tweak our outer form without there being a connection to our inner content.
 Assessing such things is always tricky business.
 When we express the outer trappings without the inner content, this temporary cover must eventually break down, even if it resembles the magnificent perfection of divine reality.
 Indeed, it’s a spiritual law that all false covers must eventually crack and crumble.
-Whatever is built on the faulty premise that appearances are what carry the day must come down, with the outer disintegrating so that the inner can rebuild it by way of an organic expression.
+Whatever we build on the faulty premise that appearances are what carry the day must come down.
+The outer must disintegrated so that the inner can rebuild it by way of an organic expression.

 At this stage, one no longer resists paying attention to everything that occurs; nothing gets swept under the rug.
 The process of continuous conscious surrender has gained habit-strength and is now self-perpetuating.
 It now even operates when the person forgets to establish contact, such as when an old raw area flares up and pushes the person in the wrong direction.

 The inner self is now sufficiently freed to issue advice, warnings or other directions to consider, and then allows the decision for what tack to follow to be made by the outer personality.
 This person is living in a state of grace.
 The repeated proof that the divine brings forward truth and wisdom and joy has established confidence and trust in the individual.